 in Russian: “Vladimir is on the throne and this is his silver,” Prince enthroned holding cross, reverse trident symbol of Vladimir.
 These coins along with a few gold coins are so rare that they are

 considered to be medals or presentation pieces.
 His son’s coins have been found in sufficient quantity to be considered currency.
 Although Kiev became a city with churches, palaces, and a

 significant population, it was sacked by Russian Prince Andrei of Suzdal in 1169 and razed by the Mongol hordes in 1240, transferring the capitol north to Vladimir, then Moscow (c.1380).

-circulation until 1784.
+until 1784.
 The first coinage of the princes and Grand Prince of All the Russias imitated the Arabic coinage of the Golden Horde.
-The silver coins have much the same pattern,
+The silver coins have much the same pattern, consisting of a

-consisting of a design with or without an Arabic inscription or prayer and a reverse with name, title, mint, and date of coinage.
-Coin 5 has a tamgha or design of Batu that looks like the top of a
+design with or without an Arabic inscription or prayer and a reverse with name, title, mint, and date of coinage.
+Coin 5 has a tamgha or design of Batu that looks like the top of a stick figure and

-stick figure and says Khan Mengu-Timur, minted in Krim (Crimea).
+says Khan Mengu-Timur, minted in Krim (Crimea).
 The reverse has the kalima: there is no god, but god and Mohammed is his prophet and date 665AH or 1266/7 AD.
-The sixes
+The sixes are backwards 4

 The princes and Grand Prince of Russia were essentially the tax collectors of the Golden Horde, and they minted coins in their own name by the mid-14th century to impress their Tartar